-Latest Capability Description Location of Level of Respons- Changes or Future Adoption Assessment: Related to hazard Capability Effective Progress Improvements or Administrati mitigation planning and Entire -ness Since Last to Capability Version ve and Technical coordination Town or Selected Haz Mit Plan (2019) (2025-2029) Desired or Date recillical Areas If none, how 7 ti Cao was it used? piamica Jan 2024 EM Regional calibration of Entire High Emergency Attended Participate in Capital Area communities in planning for Town Mgt meetings, planning for Public Health training and dealing Network Member Health issues including the distribution of vaccines or sessions and drills. with public health issues. ivieilibei pharmaceuticals for Contact rep ileaitii issues. communicable disease, moved on. human, biological New rep problems, exposure to hired - chemicals, etc. Regional working to N 4 a mala FD Shelter for communities.
-Finalisma I I i ala Fine Dent learn job.
-Daviano and March 2017 Constitution Written Procedures by which the Fire Department Entire Town High Fire Dept They are always a Review and update and 2017 and By-Laws operates.
-Committee TOWIT work in add new , review and submits progress. sections when changes to membership for relevant. vote of approval.
-Jan 2023 FD Warner is a member of Capital High Fire Dept Mutual Aid drill Compact works to Mutual Aid Agreement Capital Area Fire Mutual Aid Compact with 23 towns Area, including expansion of (MAA) with in the greater Concord Warner Annually.
+Latest Capability Description Location of Level of Respons- Changes or Future Adoption Assessment: Related to hazard Capability Effective Progress Improvements or .
+Administrati mitigation planning and Entire -ness Since Last to Capability Version ve and coordination Town or Haz Mit Plan (2025-2029) Date Technical Selected (2019) Desired or Areas If none, how planned was it used?
+Jan 2024 EM Regional calibration of Entire High Emergency Attended Participate in Capital Area communities in planning for Town Mgt meetings, planning for Public Health 9 training and dealing Network Health issues including the sessions and with public Member distribution of vaccines or drills. health issues. pharmaceuticals for Contact rep moved on. communicable disease, human, biological problems, exposure to New rep hired - chemicals, etc. Regional working to Shelter for communities. learn job.
+March FD Written Procedures by Entire High Fire Dept They are Review and 2017 Constitution which the Fire Department Town · ···································· always a update and and By-Laws operates.
+Committee - work in add new review and submits progress. sections when changes to membership for relevant. vote of approval.
+Jan 2023 FD Warner is a member of Capital High Fire Dept Mutual Aid Compact Mutual Aid Capital Area Fire Mutual Area, drill works to Agreement including expansion of (MAA) with in the greater Concord Warner Annually.
 MAAs to other Capital Area area.
-Concord Fire Alarm is Drills in communities, Fire Mutual the dispatch center for Warner 2023 Aid Compact CAFMAC.
-All towns and 2021. enhance (CAFMAC) required to have MAA drill in community at least every response and communicatio other year. ns capabilities Nov 2018 FD Warner is a member of Kearsarge High Fire Dept Participate in Expansion of Mutual Aid Kearsarge Mutual Aid Mutual Aid Ü mutual aid MAAs to other Agreements System with 13 towns in System drill and communities, (MAA) with the greater Kearsarge area. communiti training. to enhance Kearsarge Mutual Aid New London Dispatch dispatches for several of es including response and System the KMAS communities.
-Warner communications capabilities (KMAS) Meetings are held By- · · · · · · · · · · · · · · · · · · · ns capabilities monthly.
-Sep 2009 FD NCRC&D participated in the High Fire Dept/ Plan has not Update plan to Water development in 2007.
-Have Town Emer Mgt been reflect Resource Plan (Dry installed 7 dry hydrants up through 2012.
-Four were updated.
-Work to installation of dry hydrants.
+Concord Fire Alarm is Drills in communities, Fire Mutual the dispatch center for CAFMAC.
+All towns Warner 2023 and 2021. and to enhance Aid Compact (CAFMAC) required to have MAA drill anu 2021. response and in community at least every communicatio other year. ns capabilities Nov 2018 FD Warner is a member of Kearsarge High Fire Dept Participate in Mutual Aid Kearsarge Mutual Aid Mutual Aid 0 mutual aid MAAs to other Agreements System with 13 towns in System drill and communities, (MAA) with the greater Kearsarge area. communiti training. to enhance Kearsarge New London Dispatch es response and Mutual Aid dispatches for several of including communicatio System the KMAS communities.
+Warner ns capabilities (KMAS) Meetings are held By- Con 2000 50 monthly.
+Entire Llink Fire Deat/ Dian bas set المطعدة ملعة خ Sep 2009 FD Water NCRC&D participated in the development in 2007.
+Have High Fire Dept/ Plan has not been Update plan to reflect Resource installed 7 dry hydrants up Emer Mgt updated. installation of Plan (Dry through 2012.
+Four were Work to dry hydrants.
 Hydrants) installed under Pre-Disaster update to Work to install ,, Mitigation (PDM) FEMA include new dry Grant.
-Three installed with hydrants hydrants at Town resources. installed. identified Oat 2022 FD.
-Inctalled doub.rdesate in Dural High Fire Dant Tost os d locations Oct 2023 FD Dry Hydrant Installed dry hydrants in accordance with rural fire Rural Areas: High Fire Dept Test and Seek new site for installation Installation protection program.
-FEMA Waterloo inspect on an annual of new dry Program grant to install 4 hydrants Covered basis.
+Three installed with hydrants hydrants at Town resources. installed. identified locations Oct 2023 FD Installed dry hydrants in Rural High Fire Dept Test and Seek new site Dry Hydrant accordance with rural fire Areas: inspect on for installation Installation protection program.
+FEMA Waterloo an annual of new dry Program grant to install 4 hydrants Covered basis.
 Need Install dry